 “(Hard) inquiries have minimal impact on credit scores,” Griffin said, but added that too many inquiries in a short period could have a more significant impact.

 Neither prequalification nor preapproval means you’re guaranteed to get a credit card, though.
 If it’s a mailed offer, a lot can happen to your credit between lender prequalification or preapproval to the actual application submission.
-For instance, you might’ve missed a payment on another account and your credit score dropped, or your reported income isn’t high enough.
+For instance, a missed payment on another account could drop your credit score, or your reported income might not be high enough.

-“If any information in the full application reveals that you do not meet certain criteria, you can be rejected,” says McClary.
+“If any information in the full application reveals that you do not meet certain criteria, you can be rejected,” said McClary.